Deconstructed Falafel Sandwich Is Our Go-To Lunch

 - Garlic Spinach and White Beans

-Deconstructed Falafel Sandwich Recipe
+Rate this Recipe10-Minute Deconstructed Falafel Sandwich

 Ingredients

-- 1 15 oz can chickpeas rinsed and drained
+- 1 (15oz) can chickpeas, rinsed and drained

 - 3 Tbsp red wine vinegar

-- 1 small shallot thinly sliced (or about 2 Tbsp red onion, minced)
+- 1 small shallot, thinly sliced (or about 2 Tbsp red onion, minced)

-- ½ cup dill chopped, divided
+- ½ cup fresh dill, chopped, divided

 - ½ tsp cumin